eper-io/tig/readme.md

 ## Storage directory suggestions:

-`/data` is the default location that can be created before startup.
+`/data` is the default location.
+It must exist, otherwise we fall back to `/tmp`

 `/tmp` and any `tmpfs` : It cleans up fast, it is sometimes low latency memory based storage.